Functions of variables

 For extended event schema fields of the "string" type, the following kinds of operations are supported:

-For extended event schema fields of the integer or float type, the following kinds of mathematical operations are supported:
+For extended event schema fields of the integer or float type, the following kinds of operations are supported:

 For fields of the "array of integers" and "array of floats" types, the following functions are supported: